linkdata/jail/README.md

 ```

 The generated jails will be on separate filesystems that are by default very restricted and will only contain binaries needed.
 They run as a nonprivileged user, and with a stripped-down `/etc` and minimal `/dev` nodes.

+## Requirements

+A Linux distribution with support for bind mounts that also supports the `ld-linux.so --list` and `ldconfig -p` commands.
+I don't know of any that doesn't.
+The jails should also work on OpenVZ VM's and possibly also under other container solutions that fulfill the requirements.

 ## Usage